Celebrate International Women's Day with these wonderful (and funny) tweets

 Meet Elizabeth Nyamayaro

-She's a United Nations Senior advisor on gender equality, author and an award-winning humanitarian.
+She's a United Nations senior adviser on gender equality, author and an award-winning humanitarian.
 Get to know Elizabeth Nyamayaro as she takes over Margot Robbie's Instagram account for IWD.
 "I can't wait for you to meet her and for her to share with us how we can all be part of creating a more gender equal world," Robbie wrote.

 A shoutout from Ryan Reynolds